Mission: Possible. You can grocery shop on a budget even at a store like Whole Foods. Don’t believe us? Blogger Meagan McGinnes shows us how.

 Besides the fact that I’m apparently a masochist who shops Sunday mornings along with everyone else in Boston, I find the whole process of wandering supermarket aisles tedious and unnecessarily time consuming.
 Shelves are crowded; people are pushy; the teenage cashier is moody; the freezer section is straight-up frigid.
 It’s my personal version of hell.

 With so much product innovation across grocery categories, it’s also impossible to know where to find what I’m looking for.
 (Seriously, is drinkable yogurt near beverages or yogurt?
 Asking for a friend.)
-Plus, food shopping can be especially cumbersome with the added pressures of maintaining a healthy lifestyle and a balanced budget.
+Plus, grocery shopping can be especially cumbersome with the added pressures of maintaining a healthy lifestyle and a balanced budget.
 This makes stores like Whole Foods Market appealing because consumers trust their vetting process for high-quality brands—and their high-end, shopper-friendly layout doesn’t hurt, either.
 It’s the Disney World of natural food grocers.

 But just like Disney, Whole Foods is expensive.
 For 20-somethings like myself, it feels like a luxury vacation from national mainstream chains instead of the default for my weekly shopping.
 But it doesn’t have to be that way.
-It’s possible to shop at Whole Foods without eating your money.

 - Coupons are king: Scan through The Whole Deal before any trip.